f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 ===========================================

 Within rSeries tenants, SNMP support remains unchanged from existing BIG-IPs.
 SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
-F5OS-A handles the lower level networking, and SNMP MIBs and Traps are supported at this layer.
+You can contnue to query the tenant via SNMP and receive SNMP traps.
+The F5OS-A platform layer handles the lower level networking, and F5OS SNMP MIBs and Traps are supported at this layer.
 The F5OS-A platform layer supported SNMP v1 and v2c versions intially, with SNMPv3 support added in F5OS-A 1.2.0.

 As of F5OS-A 1.2.0 the following netSNMP MIBs available are available: